 Despite its recent popularity, however, kombucha has been brewed and consumed for thousands of years.
 It traces its origins back to around 220 B.C. in Manchuria (which is now northeast China).
 People consumed this fermented tea drink for its healing properties.

 The key ingredient in making great quality kombucha is tea that comes from the Camellia sinensis plant.
 The nutrients found in tea, such as caffeine and theanine, act as food for the kombucha organism.
 There are many varieties of teas, and each one affects kombucha’s flavor in different ways.

-In this article, we have reviewed the five best teas for kombucha currently available on the market.
+In this article, we have reviewed the seven best teas for kombucha currently available on the market.
 But first, let’s quickly go over the process of brewing kombucha.